DigitalTensionExperiment/TerraFormalities/README.md

 After uploading a script: execute
 - remote-exec

+After provisioner script is run via terraform apply, visit host IP in browser;

 #### AWS Security Group (firewall)
 Allow access from local IP to instance
 - inbound rule: ALLOW all TCP traffic type from [source.ip]/32 ;

+#### Output
+Use output{} to display public IP of an AWS resource;

+provisioner "local-exec" {}:
+- can be used to collect and store private IPs of all instances launched, and use that to start automation following provisioning;
+- can populate an Ansible host file with these IP addresses and then use playbook to provision software on those hosts;
+- can execute a script with attributes as arguments, which will take care of a mapping of resource names and IP addresses;